andreaskaris/ovnkube-plot/README.md

 GLOBAL OPTIONS:
    OVN KUBEPLOT OPTIONS
-   --format value  The output format ('compact' or 'detailed') --filter value  Show only matching nodes
+   --format value  The output format ('compact' or 'detailed') (default: "compact") --filter value  Show only matching nodes (default: ".*")
+   --mode value    The mode to use ('auto', 'ovn-kubernetes', or 'ovn') (default: "auto")

    OVN NORTHBOUND DB OPTIONS
    --nb-address value              IP address and port of the OVN northbound API (eg, ssl:1.2.3.4:6641,ssl:1.2.3.5:6642).
 Leave empty to use a local unix socket.